-- Demonstrate the ability to form logical conclusions through the use of basic mathematical or scientific methods. - Write and speak with clarity, coherence, and persuasiveness. - Describe the role and value of the arts and humanities in society and culture. - Demonstrate how historical, philosophical, cultural, global, and socioeconomic factors affect human interactions and behaviors.
+- Demonstrate the ability to form logical conclusions through the use of basic mathematical or scientific methods. - Write and/or speak with clarity, coherence, and persuasiveness. - Analyze and interpret the role of fine arts in society and culture. - Demonstrate how historical, philosophical, cultural, global, and/or socioeconomic factors affect human interactions and behaviors.

 - Job advancement

 - Clerical support

-- Entry level office positions
+- Entry-level office positions

 - Local, state, federal government positions